sergio-sastre/Multiplying_the_quality_of_unit_tests/README.md

 # Multiplying the quality of unit tests
+An Android project in *Jetpack Compose* to showcase how to improve our unit tests step by step:
+- From tests *multiple assertions* to *parameterized example-based tests*,
-An Android project highlighting the benefits of *parameterized tests* over multiple assertions, and how *property-based tests* help us catch regression bugs that standard *unit tests* or *parameterized tests* cannot.
+- Add extra *property-based tests* to catch regression bugs that *parameterized tests* cannot.

-For that, we test the **strong password validator** of a **Create account** screen, written with *Jetpack Compose*.
+For that, we test the logic behind the **strong password validator** of a **create account** screen.

 <p align="center">
 <img width="250" src="https://user-images.githubusercontent.com/6097181/169895372-f21adba4-5478-4bd4-8b9d-3676da049d4d.gif">